kyma-project/examples/loki/README.md

-# Installing a custom loki-stack in Kyma
+# Installing a custom Loki stack in Kyma

 ## Overview